Ethan M. Shevach

-Ethan Menahem Shevach (born 1943) is an immunologist at the National Institute of Allergy and Infectious Diseases (NIAID) in Bethesda, Maryland.
+Ethan Menahem Shevach (born 1943) is an American immunologist at the National Institute of Allergy and Infectious Diseases (NIAID) in Bethesda, Maryland.

 Biography

 Shevach obtained his M.D. from Boston University Medical School in 1967.
 After clinical training, he joined NIAID as a senior staff fellow in 1972 becoming head of a research group the following year and a departmental head (section chief) in 1987.
 As of 2018, he is head of the Department of Cellular Immunology at NIAID.

 Shevach served as editor-in-chief of the Journal of Immunology from 1987 to 1992 and edited Cellular Immunology from 1996 to 2007.

 Research

 Shevach made significant contributions towards understanding the function of regulatory T cells (TReg cells) in mediating the immune response.
 He discovered a subset of CD4+ T cells that express the transcription factor FOXP3 and operate by a mechanism that is distinct from the cytokine cascade.
 Known as TReg cells, their primary function is immunosuppressive.
 These TReg cells are targets for therapies against autoimmune diseases, cancer, and transplanted tissue rejection.